Search

 Do They Flush?

 Composting toilets don't have a flush button because they are waterless (apart from a few micro-flush models).
-So, instead of flushing your waste away, all you need to do is add a small amount of bulking agent (carbon-based material such as wood shavings/coco peat/peat moss) to the top of the pile after a number two.
+So, instead of flushing your waste away, all you need to do is add a small amount of bulking agent (carbon-based material such as wood shavings/hemp hurd/coco peat/peat moss) to the top of the pile after a number two.
 This covers up the waste, and helps create the perfect composting environment through the addition of carbon, which absorbs liquids and aerates the pile.

 Can You Use Toilet Paper?